df-upwork/proposals/daily/2025/12/18/01/result/EN.md

 Voluntary Disclosure Agreement: `VDA`

 3) A common misconception regarding `DSS𐏐` concerns the «$5,000 cap».
-According to §212.054(2)(b)(1) `S⸙`, `DSS𐏐` applies only to the first $5,000 of the sales price of a single item.
+According to §212.054(2)(b)(1) `S⸙`, `DSS𐏐` applies only to the first $5,000 of the sales price of a single item of tangible personal property.
-However, `S⸙` establishes a critical exception for `R༄`.
+However, `S⸙` restricts this cap to tangible personal property, thereby excluding `R༄` by definition.
-`DOR` clarifications unequivocally state that the limit does not apply to `R༄`.
+Consequently, `DOR` confirms that the limit is inapplicable to rental charges.
 Rental charges are subject to `DSS𐏐` in full regardless of the invoice amount.

 4) A valid overpayment scenario involves geographical sourcing errors.
 `TDT𐏐` rates are tied to the specific location of the property.
 Applying the maximum rate in `Qᨀ` across all properties causes systematic overpayment.
-Outdated reference tables in `Qᨀ` often fail to reflect rate changes, such as those effective January 1, 2025.
+Outdated reference tables in `Qᨀ` often fail to reflect rate changes, e.g. those effective January 1, 2025.
-A refund is possible here but requires a detailed recalculation schedule for each transaction.
+If `L⌹` collected this excess from `Gꆜ`, `L⌹` must reimburse `Gꆜ` before claiming a refund to comply with `UE†` rules.

 5) Under `F᛭` law, `SST𐏐` and `TDT𐏐` are consumption taxes borne by `Gꆜ`.
 `L⌹` acts solely as a state agent holding collected funds in trust.